30-Day Stoic Warrior Challenge: Train Like a Philosopher (No Gym Needed)

 The Complete Post-Workout Journal Protocol:

-- "Gratitude note:" One thing I'm grateful my body and mind can do
+- "Gratitude note:" One thing I'm grateful for

-- ⚡ Science: Writing specific goals increases achievement rates by 42%, and written reflection improves emotional regulation by 25% (Dominican University Study)
+Why It Works: Writing specific goals increases achievement rates by 42%, and written reflection improves emotional regulation by 25%.

 The Complete 30-Day Stoic Warrior Challenge Schedule